 A casual look at Instagram, and you’ll find all kinds of pictures of beautiful people at the beach, marvels of human construction, breathtaking landscapes, and other picturesque phenomena.
 This might lead you to the conclusion that Instagram and other social media sites aren’t the place for your dental clinic.

 Nothing could be further from the case.

 You want more patients?
 You need to get on social media.
 These platforms aren’t just being used to keep track of friends anymore; they’re used to get updates from businesses you care about.
-These eight marketing ideas will help you get more followers, increase their engagement, and grow your business.
+As emphasized by LeoBoost, these eight marketing ideas will help you get more followers, increase their engagement, and grow your business.
 We’ll start with some basics, and then get into dentistry-specific details:

 Schedule Your Posts

 Posting every day is a good idea.
 Posting at around the same time every day is a great idea.
 Posting across all of your social media platforms around the same time every day is even better.
 Analytical tools will allow you to determine when people most actively engage with your posts; Facebook and Instagram provide these tools for free for businesses.
 You can use apps like IFTTT to automatically post to all of your social media pages simultaneously.
 Don’t be too rigid about when you post, or it might start to look robotic.
 Don’t post too often, or you’ll flood people’s feeds and they may stop following you.
 In other words, let your posting be organic, but let it be informed by analytical data.
 You should rarely go a day without posting.

 Hashtags are absolutely key to growing your audience.
 You don’t want to overuse hashtags that are too broad, like #health.
 You also don’t want to overuse hashtags that are too specific, like #hyperdontia.
 Instead, opt to use hashtags like #dentalclinic or #cavities.
 You can use a number of hashtags in every post; try to aim for a little under 10, and vary them so you can feed more information to your analytics.